-Message examples can be found online on the IHE FTP site, see ITI TF-2x: Appendix W.
+Message examples can be found online: see ITI TF-2x: Appendix W.

 3.44.5 Security Requirements

 This transaction is generally used in profiles that require actors to be grouped with a Secure Node as defined in the Audit Trail and Node Authentication (ATNA) Profile.
 This use of the ATNA Profile in an XDS Affinity Domain does not require a centralized XDS Affinity Domain Audit Record Repository.